RevoU-FSSE-2/week-5-Hananjaya/README.md

 ![](mdimages/stepc.png)

 - Done!.
 Now we are running the [content](https://project-r.site/) with different domain names.

 ![](mdimages/stepd.png)

+- _salam luar biasa_

 ## First-time deployment
 Before we proceed to the deployment, we need to create a custom domain for the website.
 In this case, we use Niagahoster and Cloudflare.
 Here is a brief description of the process: